Art of Equalization

 Mastering the art of equalization (EQ) is not an easy task.
 Yet, proper use of equalization is fundamental to mixing.

-Following this further, the audible frequency spectrum is often divided into 3 main ranges – low, mid, and high.
-In addition, the mid range is typically divided into “low-mid” and “high-mid” ranges as well.
+Following this further, the audible frequency spectrum is often divided into three main ranges – low, mid, and high.
+Also, the mid-range is typically divided into “low-mid” and “high-mid” ranges as well.

 DIVISIONS OF THE AUDIBLE FREQUENCY SPECTRUM AND THEIR ASSOCIATED DESCRIPTORS